Skip to content

 Ephesus Ephesus is an ancient city in Turkey’s Central Aegean region, near modern-day Selçuk.
 The city was famed for the Temple of Artemis, one of the Seven Wonders of the World.

-Bee and Stag The stag and bee are sacred symbols to Artemis.
-Artemis was one of the most widely venerated of the ancient Greek deities; goddess of wild animals, the hunt, nature, chastity, and childbirth.
+Bee and Stag The stag and bee are sacred symbols of Artemis. one of the most widely venerated ancient Greek deities.
+She is the goddess of wild animals, the hunt, nature, chastity, and childbirth.